Bastian/bStats/README.md

 There are some prerequisites for development:

-- Docker and Docker Compose (v1)
+- Docker
 - Linux.
 WSL2 is recommended for Windows.
 MacOS should work but is untested
 - GNU Make (should be available on most Unix systems)

-Additionally, you need a Firebase account place the `firebase-config.json` file and the `service-account-file.json` file in the root of this repository.
+Additionally, you need a Firebase account place the `firebase-config.json` file and the `service-account-file.json` file inside the `dev` directory.

 - [Learn about the Google service account file]
 - [Learn about the Firebase config file]